Cell therapeutic applications

 Enumeration of cells in cell therapy research and manufacturing is challenging.
 In contrast to traditional bioprocesses that rely on the expansion of cell lines in a bioreactor, autologous cell therapies are made from individual donor tissues undergoing multistep manufacturing processes.
-Thus substantial sample diversity is observed during manufacturing of cell therapies.
+Thus, substantial sample diversity is observed during manufacturing of cell therapies.
 Under similar conditions, traditional cell counting based on bright field microscopy and trypan blue exclusion fails to deliver consistent cell count and viability measurements.
-The NucleoCounter® instruments count cells by identifying nuclei stained with DNA-binding fluorescent dyes, resulting in a signal that is both strong and specific to cells.
-Thus the NucleoCounter® can quantify cell numbers and viability under difficult conditions often encountered in cell therapy processing, such as the presence of red blood cells, sorting beads or cell clumps.
-In summary, the NucleoCounter® with its NucleoView™ GMP software is ideal for cell therapy manufacturing.
+The NucleoCounter® counts cells by identifying nuclei stained with DNA-binding fluorescent dyes, resulting in a signal that is both strong and specific to cells.
+Thereby, the NucleoCounter® can quantify cell numbers and viability under difficult conditions often encountered in cell therapy processing, such as the presence of red blood cells, sorting beads or cell clumps.
+With its GMP-ready software, the NucleoCounter® is ideal for cell therapy manufacturing.

 Table of contents:

-Diagram of a traditional manual cell counting workflow compared to the NucleoCounter® NC-200™.
+Diagram of a traditional manual cell counting workflow compared to the NucleoCounter® NC-202™.
 Manual cell counting includes at least two pipetting steps, manual microscopy, counting and calculation.
-With NucleoCounting the user only needs to load the Via1-Cassette™ by pressing the piston, and the rest of the procedure is performed by the instrument.
+With NucleoCounting the user only needs to load the Via2-Cassette™ by pressing the piston; the rest of the procedure is performed by the instrument.

 Traditional cell counting methods can give high variation, especially between operators.
 This variation is particularly pronounced for manual cell counting, while automated cell counters that rely on manual focus are also subjected to operator bias.
-The automated cell counter Nucleocounter ®NC-200™ uses a fixed focus and employs a disposable Via1-Cassette™ that standardizes sampling, cell staining and counting chamber loading.
-The NucleoCounter® NC-200™ automatically acquires fluorescent images, performs image analysis and provides the user with a total cell count and viability.
+The automated cell counter NucleoCounter® NC-202™ uses a fixed focus and employs a disposable Via2-Cassette™ that standardizes sampling, cell staining and counting chamber loading.
+The NucleoCounter® NC-202™ automatically acquires fluorescent images, performs image analysis and provides the user with a total cell count and viability.
 This data is electronically stored and can be implemented as part of a 21 CFR Part 11 setup.

 Cell Count and viability determination of peripheral blood mononuclear cells (PBMC) from whole blood using the ‘Viability and Cell Count – Blood Assay’.

-- (A) Blood samples contain mesenchymal stem cells (MSC), red blood cells, platelets and leukocytes.
+Image 1: Blood samples contain mesenchymal stem cells (MSC), red blood cells (erythrocytes), platelets and leukocytes.
 Solution 17 will lyse red blood cells to minimize the quenching effect of the hemoglobin and to ensure robust staining of PBMC with Acridine Orange and DAPI to detect the total and dead cells respectively.
 Platelets are not stained due to the lack of nuclei.

-- (C) The accompanying NucleoView™ software allows the user to verify that all cells have been counted correctly.
+Image 3: Example from the NucleoView™ software, used with the NucleoCounter® NC-200™, which allows the user to verify that all cells have been counted correctly.